 2. Best for Dining Rewards: Chase Freedom Unlimited

-Chase Freedom Unlimited offers a 15-month 0% APR period on purchases and balance transfers.
+Chase Freedom Unlimited offers a 15-month no APR period on purchases and balance transfers.
 A balance transfer fee of either $5 or 3% of the amount of each transfer when done within the first 60 days of having the card will apply.
-While you pay down your existing credit card balance, this no-annual fee card lets you earn 3% cash back on all restaurant purchases as well as 5% on Chase Travel.
+While you pay down your existing credit card balance, this no-annual fee card lets you earn 3% cash back on all restaurant and drugstore purchases, as well as 5% on Chase Travel.
 Everything else earns you 1.5% cash back.
 If you dine out frequently, Chase Freedom Unlimited is a great card to help earn cash back to further pay down debt.

-3. Best for Cash Rewards: Discover it Cash Back
+3. Best for Cash Rewards: Discover it Cash Back Credit Card

-Discover puts no limits on how much cash back you must accumulate to redeem it for cash.
-That means that you can use the cash back to pay down your debt during the 15-month 0% APR introductory period to make the most of that time.
+Discover it Cash Back Credit Card puts no limits on how much cash back you must accumulate to redeem it for cash.
+That means that you can use the cash back to pay down your credit card debt during the 15-month 0% APR introductory period to make the most of that time.
 The rotating 5% reward categories can help increase your rewards but you’ll need to monitor those categories and activate them.
-Plus, the rewards never expire.
+This Discover card has a cashback matching offer for the first year.
+This means Discover will match all the cash back you earn through your first 12 consecutive billing periods or 365 days, whichever is longer, doubling the amount of cash back rewards you receive.
+Plus, your cash back never expires and redemption can be made at any point no matter how much you’ve earned.

 4. Best for Choosing Cash-Back Bonus Category: Bank of America Customized Cash Rewards